 Vectors are clip art files that are easy to edit and scale because instead of being made of pixels, they’re made of paths, which define shapes by their geometry instead of a finite number of dots.
 Vectors can look like vintage line drawings, 3D-ified futuristic objects, simple labels, you name it.
 They are easy to shrink and expand, so they’ll fit easily into whatever you’re working on.

-We should also point out that many of PicMonkey’s free overlays are vectors.
+We should also point out that many of PicMonkey’s free graphics are vectors.
 Whatta coinkydink!
 They’re right there in the Editor, waiting for you to set them free.

 Cool.
 So what do I do now?